-6. CONSTRUCTION STAGE & MANAGEMENT.
+- 6. CONSTRUCTION STAGE & MANAGEMENT.
 Upon receipt of the Notice to Proceed, the Contractor will file for building permits with the Amherst Building Department; coordinate with the assigned Construction Manager from Belmont Housing Resources for WNY and the Homeowner(s) regarding construction staging locations, day-time operations, and points by which utilities may be shut-off for short periods.
-Contractors shall also coordinate with tenants on such disruptions as well, if applicable.

-A. Construction Management Oversight: Belmont's Construction Manager will oversee contractor's day-to-day construction activities and work completed; update the Town on progress of the project; coordinate inspection appointments by Town Building Inspectors; approve satisfactory progress payments to the contractor; address any concerns brought up by the homeowner; and confirm if change orders are necessary.

-B. Construction Invoicing: Construction stage invoices will be paid by the Town directly to the contractor or subcontractor, with signature approval required by the homeowner, Belmont Construction Manager, and Amherst ADU Program Director.
-The remaining 10% of the construction contract shall be held aside pending final inspections and receipt of a Certificate of Occupancy from the Amherst Building Department.

-i) For projects exceeding the \$125,000 grant allowance (requiring Homeowner contributions), invoices will be paid by the ADU grant allowance first until exhausted, then the remaining costs will be paid by the homeowner directly (via cash or other financing tool).

-C. Change Orders: A certain percentage of change orders will be outlined upfront in the construction bid documents, however additional changes arising from unforeseen circumstances may be covered by the ADU grant award if there is capacity on the grant limit.
-Cost increases from change orders due to homeowner's material or finishing fixture grade changes (that occur after the project was put out to bid) must be covered by the Homeowner.

-7. OCCUPANCY APPROVAL.
+Contractors shall also coordinate with tenants on such disruptions as well, if applicable. - A. Construction Management Oversight: Belmont's Construction Manager will oversee contractor's construction activities and work completed; update the Town on progress of the project; coordinate inspection appointments by Town Building Inspectors; approve satisfactory progress payments to the contractor; address any concerns brought up by the homeowner; and confirm if change orders are necessary. - B. Construction Invoicing: Construction stage invoices will be paid by the Town directly to the contractor or subcontractor, with signature approval required by the homeowner, Belmont Construction Manager, and Amherst ADU Program Director.
+The remaining 10% of the construction contract shall be held aside pending final inspections and receipt of a Certificate of Occupancy from the Amherst Building Department. - i) For projects exceeding the \$125,000 grant allowance (requiring Homeowner contributions), invoices will be paid by the ADU grant allowance first until exhausted, then the remaining costs will be paid by the homeowner directly (via cash or other financing tool). - C. Change Orders: A certain percentage of change orders will be outlined upfront in the construction bid documents, however additional changes arising from unforeseen circumstances may be covered by the ADU grant award if there is capacity on the grant limit.
+Cost increases from change orders due to homeowner's material or finishing fixture grade changes (that occur after the project was put out to bid) must be covered by the Homeowner. - 7.
+OCCUPANCY APPROVAL.
 The new ADU may be occupied following the receipt of a Certificate of Occupancy (COO).
-Once construction is complete, the final steps to receive the COO include:

-A. Special Clearances: The Construction Manager will arrange an energy efficiency blower test, duct-clearance test, and/or a lead-based paint clearance test (if applicable).

-B. Walk-through & Punch-List: The Construction Manager will arrange a walk-through with the homeowner and contractor to develop a punch-list of any outstanding minor fixes/corrections necessary before final inspections.

-C. Final Inspection & Issuance of Certificate of Occupancy: Following completion of any punch-list items, Town Building Inspectors will complete the final inspection to issue the Certificate of Occupancy and close any open-permits, upon which the Construction Manager and homeowner may sign-off on the final invoice for payment.

-8. MISCELANEOUS REQUIREMENTS & OBLIGATIONS.

-A. Restrictive Covenant & Lien.
+Once construction is complete, the final steps to receive the COO include: - A. Special Clearances: The Construction Manager will arrange an energy efficiency blower test, duct-clearance test, and/or a lead-based paint clearance test (if applicable). - B. Walk-through & Punch-List: The Construction Manager will arrange a walk-through with the homeowner and contractor to develop a punch-list of any outstanding minor fixes/corrections necessary before final inspections. - C. Final Inspection & Issuance of Certificate of Occupancy: Following completion of any punch-list items, Town Building Inspectors will complete the final inspection to issue the Certificate of Occupancy and close any open-permits, upon which the Construction Manager and homeowner may sign-off on the final invoice for payment. - 8.
+MISCELLANEOUS REQUIREMENTS & OBLIGATIONS. - A. Restrictive Covenant & Lien.
 The Grant Program requires Homeowner's record the Program's Restrictive Covenant on the property, following the completion of construction whereby the final construction figure and grant amount is known and entered in the Restrictive Covenant (attached).
+Should the project not move forward to construction, the Restrictive Covenant must still be recorded by the Homeowner(s) reflecting the total project costs expended to-date.